dky/pomodoro.sh/README.md

 ## MacOS directions

-This script was coded on a MacOS machine.
-However we did not use the native system date command because it was a bit fussy...
+There's an external dependency on `gdate` for the `date` command because the BSD date was giving us a nightmare of a time...

-Instead install `coreutils` to leverage `gdate` with
+Install `coreutils` to leverage `gdate` with

 ```bash
 brew install coreutils